shibotsu/tidengale-quartz/content/Spells and other abilities/Elements, Spells, abilities and status effects.md

 # Status effects
-Bleeding(Blood loss): caueses blood loss due to lacerations, which makes the afflicted lose 30% of their health.
+Bleeding(Blood loss): causes blood loss due to lacerations, which makes the afflicted lose 30% of their health.
 Poison(Poisoned): causes one to become poisoned, taking damage over time(15 health over 30seconds?).
-Silence(SIlenced): causes one to become silenced, preventing the usage of mana(spells/weapon arts that require mana to use).
+Silence(Silenced): causes one to become silenced, preventing the usage of mana(spells/weapon arts that require mana to use).
 Inhibition: causes the afflicted to no longer be able to heal until the effect expires.

 # Effects